-That's one area where you're probably going to want to get the case out of the arraignment court because the prosecutors in that court are really not going to be prepared to start trying to look for stuff and do any type of work on the cases.
+That's one area where you're probably going to want to get the case out of the arraignment court because the prosecutors in that court are not prepared to start trying to look for stuff and do any work on the cases.

-They're mainly just interested in either resolving the case or moving it out of the arraignment court in San Fernando, so they're not going to do much work as far as gathering discovery for you.
+They're mainly interested in either resolving the case or moving it out of the arraignment court, so they're not going to make much work gathering discovery for you.
 Also, if you're going to file any motions, the arraignment court is usually not the place to do it.
-You’re going to need to enter a not-guilty plea and move it out of there.
+You will need to enter a not-guilty plea and move it out of there.

-The judge there is not really equipped to hear motions and the prosecutors are not looking to hear motions either.
-They're more interested either resolving the case or moving it out of the arraignment court in the San Fernando courthouse.
+The judge there is not equipped to hear motions, and the prosecutors are not looking to listen to motions either.
+They're more interested in resolving the case or moving it out of the arraignment court in the San Fernando courthouse.
 Contact the Hedding Law Firm for help.